Luciana-cloud/Gene_centric_model_pesticide/README.md

 The present project includes several files to a better organization of the information.

 - Data file            :  Data from batch experimients of degradation of 2,4-D and MCPA (4).
+Soil mineralization (%), tfdA transcripts in soil (transcript copies per g of soil), tfdA genes in soil (gene copies per g of soil)

 - Model versions       : Gene-centric model versions V0 (full model), V1, V2, V3 and biomass-based models VB1 and VB2.